Vysoká Lhota

 Vysoká Lhota is a municipality and village in Pelhřimov District in the Vysočina Region of the Czech Republic.
-As of 2022, it has 16 inhabitants and it is the least populated municipality of the country.
-With an average age of 64.1, it is also the municipality with the oldest population.
+As of 2025, it has 16 inhabitants, making it the least populated municipality of the country.

 Vysoká Lhota lies approximately 13 km west of Pelhřimov, 40 km west of Jihlava, and 87 km south-east of Prague.

+Demographics

+Vysoká Lhota is the least populated municipality of the Czech Republic.
+With an average age of 64.3, it is also the municipality with the oldest population.